lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-e-macro-lambda-lists.md

 A destructuring *lambda list* (whether at top level or embedded) can be dotted, ending in a parameter name.
-This situation is treated exactly as if the parameter name that ends the *list* had appeared preceded by **&rest**.
+This situation is treated exactly as if the parameter name that ends the *list* had appeared preceded by **&amp;rest**.

-It is permissible for a *macro form* (or a *subexpression* of a *macro form*) to be a *dotted list* only when (... &rest var) or (... . var) is used to match it.
+It is permissible for a *macro form* (or a *subexpression* of a *macro form*) to be a *dotted list* only when (... &amp;rest var) or (... . var) is used to match it.
 It is the responsibility of the *macro* to recognize and deal with such situations.